kubeup/archon/README.md

 Supported platforms
 -------------------

+Supported cloud providers:

+  - [AWS]
+  - [Aliyun]

+Supported operating system:

+  - [CoreOS]

-At the moment, we only support [AWS] and [CoreOS].
+At the moment, we only support limited cloud providers and oses.
 More cloud providers and operating systems support will be added when the core is stable.

 Installation
 ------------